(Feature Photo: Helen with Koukoundi Women, Upper Volta 1979. Photo by Richard Henderson)

 Phase Seven: Wellesley Professor Becomes Tucson “Faculty Wife”

-Helen faced some difficult moments in 1975 dealing with her husband’s failures of impulse control, but he apparently convinced her that he would change, which he did.70
+In 1975, Helen faced a crisis confronting her husband’s wandering failures of impulse control.
+To his credit, he quit the psychedelic ODs (cold turkey), and by his behavior apparently convinced her that he would change, which he did.70

 In the summer of 1976, the Kreider-Henderson family embarked on a “round-the-Four-corners-states” trip with our boys plus the two Shimony sons from Wellesley, six of us in our Toyota Corolla station wagon, on what became a transformative adventure for us all.
 We camped out in tents along the way, and immersed ourselves in the truly Awesome Creation that is the Colorado Plateau.
 This was another step that changed our lives.71